Hamidreza-ahd/Hamidreza-ahd/README.md

 ---

 <p align="center">
-  If you found this README helpful, don’t forget to ⭐ my repository!
+  If you found this README helpful, feel free to star the repository ⭐
 </p>